Dual Degree: MA in Museum Studies and African and African-American Studies

 |5.
 African & African-American Studies Area of Specialization||6|

 Students are expected to choose 2 courses in their area of specialization.
-Courses must be numbered 500 level or above and have a AAAS course number.
+Courses must be numbered 500-level or above, have a AAAS course number, and be selected in consultation with the student's faculty advisor.

 Any graduate-level MUSE or AAAS course may count as an elective.
 Out-of-field courses must be approved by the Directors of Graduate Study for both programs.